 2POH LAM LAKSA @ CHONG CHOON CAFE

-Chong Hui Kopitiam serves the world famous Laksa Sarawak TV food host Anthony Bourdain loves.
+Choon Hui Kopitiam serves the world famous Laksa Sarawak TV food host Anthony Bourdain loves.
 Anthony came twice to Kuching and went here on both occasions, with the second time ordering two bowls of laksa.
 The kopitiam is usually packed in the morning, and the laksa broth is just nice.
+[Location on Google Maps]

 4MOM’S LAKSA KOPITIAM